amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 3. For the application that you want to authorize, click the arrow next to the **Edit App** button, and then click **Authorize**.

     The **Authorize application** page appears.

-4. Click the **Generate refresh token** button.

-    Your Login with Amazon (LWA) refresh token appears.
-If your selling account is linked to accounts from other regions, you will receive a separate refresh token for each region.
-Your application is now authorized to access your selling account(s).
+    **Note.** If your selling partner account is merged with accounts in other regions, you will see an **Authorize app** button for each of your merged accounts.

-    **Important:** Click **Generate refresh token** to get your refresh token.
+4. Click the **Authorize app** button for each selling partner account that you want your application to access.
+The **Marketplaces** column indicates the marketplaces in which an account is active.

+    A Login with Amazon (LWA) refresh token appears with every **Authorize app** button that you click.

+    **Note.** If you click an **Authorize app** button multiple times, a new refresh token is generated each time.
 Generating a new refresh token does not invalidate previous refresh tokens.

+5. Save a refresh token for each selling partner account that you authorized your application to access.
+Later you can exchange these refresh tokens for access tokens.
+When you call a Selling Partner API to access a selling partner account, include the access token that corresponds to that account.

+6. To authorize your application to access a selling partner account that is not merged with your account, click **sign in to another account** at the bottom of the page.

+    A Seller Central sign-in page appears.

+7. Sign in using the credentials for the selling partner account that you want your application to access.

+    The **Authorize application** page appears.

+8. Click the **Authorize app** button to get a refresh token.

 **To self-authorize your application (vendor application)**
 1. Sign into Vendor Central using the credentials that you used to [register as a developer](#registering-as-a-developer).